pearl-yu/twitch_project/README.md

 Action items:
 - clean up the code.
 Loop it. (no need for separate scripts actually.)
 - What variables to construct from chats?
 How to quantify the dependent variables?
+- Literature
+- Take a look at json and generator stuff.